 Despite historical production and subsequent drilling campaigns by previous owners, GR Silver is the first company to integrate all data into a 3D model and complete NI 43-101 resource estimates.
-On August 23, 2021, the company released details of initial mineral resource estimates for the Plomosas Mine and San Juan Areas at Plomosas.
+On August 23, 2021, the Company released details of initial mineral resource estimates for the Plomosas Mine and San Juan Areas at Plomosas.
 The major highlights are summarized as follows.

 - i.
 Indicated Resources: 3.4 Moz Ag, 53 koz Au, 73 Mlbs Zn and 48 Mlbs Pb for 10.3 Moz AgEq - ii.
 Inferred Resources: 8.6 Moz Ag, 85 koz Au, 149 Mlbs Zn and 116 Mlbs Pb for 21.0 Moz AgEq - iii.
 Estimates include 80 new GR Silver drill holes and 476 historical drill holes representing a total of 100,672 m of drilling covering two areas, the former Plomosas Mine and the San Juan Areas (Figure 6). - iv.
 The present mineral resource estimates are based on a conservative approach.
 Sampling of historical drill holes by previous companies was frequently selective, leaving a large amount of drill core unsampled.
 Missing intervals within mineralized zones were assigned zero values in the resource by GR Silver, including in areas with evidence of precious and base metals mineralization.
-Further drilling is underway to address these unsampled areas and potentially continue resource growth at the Plomosas Mine and San Juan Areas.
+Further drilling is underway to address these unsampled areas and potentially continue resource growth at the Plomosas Mine and San Juan Areas. - v.

-- v.
 A 14,000 m drill program was completed in early 2022 on newly identified, high priority gold-silver exploration targets within new areas of the Plomosas Property (Figure 6). - vi.
-The incorporation of extensive historical data and completion of the initial mineral resource estimates at Plomosas, incremental to the nearby San Marcial NI 43-101 mineral resource estimate of 36.0 Moz AgEq[#] Indicated resources and 11.9 Moz AgEq[#] Inferred resources (see Table 5 below), represents a major milestone for GR Silver. - vii.
-See News Release dated August 23, 2021 for detailed definitions of AgEq and AgEq. - viii.
+The incorporation of extensive historical data and completion of the initial mineral resource estimates at Plomosas, incremental to the nearby San Marcial NI 43-101 mineral resource estimate of 36.0 Moz AgEq[#] Indicated resources and 11.9 Moz AgEq[#] Inferred resources (see Table 4 below), represents a major milestone for GR Silver. - vii.
+See News Release dated August 23, 2021 for detailed definitions of AgEq and AgEq[#]. - viii.
 On October 8, 2021, the "Technical Report for the Plomosas Project" was lodged on SEDAR (www.sedar.com).

-The following tables summarize the 2021 NI 43-101 mineral resource estimate for Plomosas as well as the 2019 San Marcial NI 43-101 mineral resource estimate.
-Further details on the San Marcial resource can be found under the San Marcial section of this report.
+The following tables summarize the 2021 NI 43-101 mineral resource estimate for Plomosas.
+See Table 2 for further details on the San Marcial resource.